BRIDGE COLLAPSE LAWYERS

-As of 2016, there were 614,387 bridges in the United States, almost four in 10 of which are 50 years or older, according to the American Society of Civil Engineers bridge report.
-The same report determined that 56,007 of those bridges are structurally deficient and that 188 million trips are taken daily over them.
+As of 2016, there were 614,387 bridges in the United States, almost 4 in 10 of which were 50 years or older, according to the American Society of Civil Engineers (ASCE) bridge report.
+The same report determined that 56,007 of those bridges were structurally deficient and that 188 million trips were taken daily over them.

 When a bridge over water collapses, motorists and pedestrians are in danger of falling into the water, as in the I-35W bridge collapse in Minnesota in 2007.
 When the bridge goes over roads and highways, the motorists and pedestrians on the bridge are in danger as are those below.

 Thankfully, though, the bridge was not open to the public, otherwise FIU students and other Miami residents could have been killed or injured in the collapse.
 Those below the structure were not as lucky.
 Even though it was not open to the public, the street below wasn’t closed, and motorists and pedestrians were killed and injured when the pedestrian bridge collapsed.